Friday, April 15, 2016

 “Did you just say exodus?”

 “Uh-huh!
-I think most of those leaving are convinced Germany doesn’t want them.”
+I think most of the people leaving are convinced Germany doesn’t want them.”

 Hans nodded and scratched his chin.
 “Did my plans surprise you?”